Bruce Rioch: Queens Park Rangers

-After leaving Arsenal, he worked as assistant manager under Stewart Houston (his former assistant at Arsenal) at Queens Park Rangers, but was sacked along with Houston after just over a year at Loftus Road.
+After leaving Arsenal, Rioch worked as assistant manager under Stewart Houston (his former assistant at Arsenal) at Queens Park Rangers, but was dismissed along with Houston after just over a year at Loftus Road.

 Norwich City

 In May 1998, Rioch was appointed manager of Norwich City in Division One.
-He resigned after less than two seasons at the helm after failing to get the Canaries anywhere near the promotion and playoff places that the club had long been hoping for.
+He resigned after less than two seasons at the helm.
 He cited a perceived lack of ambition at the club as the main reason for his decision to resign (he correctly predicted that the club's star player Craig Bellamy would inevitably be sold), however he also acknowledged that the club's uncertain financial position meant that the transfer funds available to him were limited.

 Wigan Athletic

 Rioch made a swift return to management with Wigan Athletic for the 2000–01 season.
 He won the Manager of the Month award for November 2000, but left the club the following February, as they occupied the Division Two play-off zone.
-The club said that Rioch had resigned, but he said he was dismissed.

 Odense Boldklub (OB)

-Rioch was intent on returning from management, and was linked with the Derby County manager's job after John Gregory was sacked at the end of the 2002–03 season.
-But it was four years before he made his return to management.
+Rioch was intent on returning from management, and was linked with the Derby County manager's job after John Gregory was dismissed at the end of the 2002–03 season.
+But it was four years before Rioch made his return to management.
 He was appointed as head coach of Danish Superliga side OB in June 2005.
 He led OB to a third place in his first season in charge, but decided to leave the club on 12 March 2007 due to his wife's illness, as the official explanation.
 The media, however, reported that the actual cause was a dispute between Rioch and the management of OB.